omeka/omeka-s-enduser/docs/sites/site_pages.md

 Using the drop-down menu in the block, you can:

-- set the thumbnail size for these items as large (default), medium, or square.
+- Set the thumbnail size for these items as large (default), medium, or square.
-- set the attachment title as:
+- Set the attachment title as:
 	- item title (title of the attached item);
 	- media title (title of the specific piece of media you select associated with the item); or
 	- no title.